mihaela-stoian/PiShield/README.md

-# PiShield: Building Constraint Layers over Deep Neural Networks
+# PiShield: a NeSy Framework for Learning with Requirements

 ## :sparkles: Description